loveencounterflow/hollerith-legacy/README.md

 ## Plans for v4

-* Both SPO and POS phrases are stored entirely in the LevelDB `key`; the LevelDB `value` field is not used (or rather, it is set to a constant default value).
-Thus, Hollerith DBs are implemented as 'keys-only' store.
+* Both SPO and POS phrases are now stored entirely in the LevelDB `key`; the LevelDB `value` field is not used (or rather, it is set to a constant default value).
+IOW, Hollerith DBs are implemented as 'keys-only' store.

+* Since entire phrases like `[ [ 'glyph', '月', ], 'reading', [ 'zh:py/bare', 'yue', ] ]`
+  will be stored in the key, retrieving what reading a given glyph has cannot be done by using the LevelDB `get` operation; instead, `get` is implmented internally by iterating over a prefix stream that contains all keys that match ``[ [ 'glyph', '月', ], 'reading', ...`.

 * All subjects, even those of non-index phrases, must need be stored as lists, so for example the v2 phrase `[ '重', 'reading', [ 'zhong', 'chong', ] ]`